No. 1 Georgia motivated to end SEC championship game drought

 Smart is 1-1 in national championship games and 1-3 in SEC championship games at Georgia.

-''It's more about checking a box,'' Smart said Monday before looking at a wall in the team's meeting room which lists every year Georgia won a conference title.
+“It’s more about checking a box,” Smart said before looking at a wall in the team’s meeting room which lists every year Georgia won a conference title.